 In addition, the Panic Sermons showcase a collection of riotous acts by new and ground breaking live art practitioners.
 This year, over two events, there will be a diverse selection of performances involving strength, surreallism, sound, ritual and blood, featuring RE:Act!, Philip Bedwell, Emily Bee, Kayleigh O'Keefe, Des Zeederberg, Syban, Takatsuna Mukai, Eliza Soroga, Marnie Scarlet, Sebastiano Sing, Izaskun Gonzalez & Tobias Wrong.

-The Death of Bronson is open to the public until 9th - 22nd January 2014, 11am - 6pm every day.
-Held at Apiary Studios, 458 Hackney Road, London E2 9EG
+Modern Panic VI will open its doors to the public from Saturday 14th until Sunday 22nd November, 11am - 7pm, every day.
+Held at Apiary Studios, 458 Hackney Road, London E2 9EG.